mike-mcrae/mike-mcrae.github.io/_pages/research.md

 **The Introduction and Reduction of Estimation Bias in AI Assisted Research**

- When do societal and historical biases in AI text-training data introduce measurement error in LLM assisted research?
+ When do societal and historical biases introduce measurement error in LLM assisted research?
 How can we reduce or eliminate these biases?
 In this paper, I demonstrate how careful methodological design can leverage the power of LLMs while preserving objectivity, thereby enhancing the reliability of AI-assisted textual analysis in economics and the social sciences.

 **Editorial Bias: Evidence from Historical Newspapers**